mitmath/computational-thinking/website/installation.md

 This is the main menu - here you can create new notebooks, or open existing ones.
 Our homework assignments will always be based on a _template notebook_, available in this GitHub repository.
 To start from a template notebook on the web, you can _paste the URL into the blue box_ and press ENTER.

-For example, homework 0 is available [here](https://github.com/mitmath/18S191/blob/master/homework/homework0/hw0.jl).
-Copy this link (right click -> Copy Link), and paste it into the box.
+For example, homework 0 is available [here](/hw0/).
+Go to this page, and on the top right, click on the button that says "Edit or run this notebook".
+From these instructions, copy the notebook link, and paste it into the box.
 Press ENTER, and select OK in the confirmation box.

 ![image](https://user-images.githubusercontent.com/6933510/91441968-6b750100-e871-11ea-974e-3a6dfd80234a.png)